 - You cannot be the Qualifying Child (for the Earned Income Credit) of another person.

 - Your Qualifying Child for the EITC cannot be used by more than one person to claim the EITC.

 - If you do not have a Qualifying Child, you must:

 - be at least 25 but younger than 65 at the end of the tax year

 - live in the United States for more than half the year

 - not be the Qualifying Child of another person.

-Special Note for Single Workers with No Children: Single filers with no dependents are believed by the IRS to be the largest group of Qualifying taxpayers who do not claim the EIC on their tax returns.
-Do not fall into this trap!
+Special Note for Single Workers with No Children: Single filers with no dependents are believed by the IRS to be the largest group of Qualifying taxpayers who do not claim the EITC on their tax returns.
+Please do not fall into this trap!
 Even if you are not married and/or have no children, you may still be able to claim the credit.
-You qualify for the EITC as long as you were between the ages of 25 and 65 on Dec.
+You qualify for the EITC as long as you were at least 25 but younger than 65 on Dec.
 31 of the tax year, you earned income through work, and you met the income limits specified above.

 - Self-employment net earnings

 - Statutory employee gross pay